 You hardly notice, on a daily basis, the snow accumulating.

-But after many months, that accumulation is so significant, it causes an avalanche.
+But after many months, that accumulation is so significant, that it causes an avalanche.

 Like snowflakes on a steep mountain, the effects of Rich Habits and Poor Habits, on a daily basis, are hard to see.

-However, after many years, the cumulative effect of those habits are readily noticed.
+However, after many years, the cumulative effect of those habits is readily noticed.

 Rich Habits produce an avalanche of positive consequences and Poor Habits produce an avalanche of negative consequences.

 This invisibility of the effects of habits is why, when success hits, it appears to the outside observer as if that person became an overnight success.

 They only see the avalanche of a successful event.